misol1/cmdgfx/README.md

 Producing a bitmap instead of text may seem nonsensical, but there is a simple explanation: it is (usually) much faster!
 That is because the Windows API to output text to a console is very slow, as soon as there is more than one color in the output.

 The cmdgfx_gdi executable is larger than cmdgfx, because bitmap font data is embedded inside the program.
-This means that while cmdgfx will use any current font set in the console window, cmdgfx_gdi only supports a small subset of embedded fonts: raster fonts 0-9, plus the specialized fonts a-c which are so called pixel fonts (1 character is 1 'pixel', font a is 1x1 size, font b 2x2 and font c 3x3).
+This means that while cmdgfx will use any current font set in the console window, cmdgfx_gdi only supports a small subset of embedded fonts: raster fonts 0-9, plus the specialized fonts a-f which are so called pixel fonts (1 character is 1 'pixel', font a is 1x1 size, font b 2x2 and so on).
 Apart from being faster and supporting pixel fonts, there are also a few other things cmdgfx_gdi can do that cmdgfx cannot (see list below).

 Use cmdgfx:
   1. For single output, not animating in a loop (speed is not crucial)